-The Glowlight Rasbora Trigonostigma hengeli (previously Rasbora hengeli) is a pretty little fish that so many aquarists fall in love with, and rightfully so.
-This simply dressed fish has lots of hidden charm and is always on the move.
+The Glowlight Rasbora Trigonostigma hengeli (previously Rasbora hengeli) is a pretty little fish that many aquarists fall in love with, and rightfully so.
+This simply-dressed fish has lots of hidden charm and is always on the move.
 A school of these in the aquarium creates bright little flickers of glowing color all across the upper levels of the tank.

-These are tiny fish, only reaching just over an inch (3 cm) in length, but are surprisingly eye-catching in appearance.
-Their coloring ranges from a translucent ivory to a pink flushed orange.
+These tiny fish only reach just over an inch (3 cm) in length but are surprisingly eye-catching in appearance.
+Their coloring ranges from a translucent ivory to a pink-flushed orange.
 In healthy specimens, the fins are a distinct lemon yellow.
-But their most distinguishing feature is a bright stroke of neon orange just above a thin black marking along the back half of their body.
-Thus they are described as the Glowlight Rasbora as well as the Glowing Rasbora and Hengel's Rasbora.
+Their most distinguishing feature is a bright stroke of neon orange just above a thin black marking along the back half of their body.
+Thus, they are called Glowlight Rasbora as well as Glowing Rasbora and Hengel's Rasbora.

-This is great fish for the beginning aquarist who wants something special for a peaceful community tank.
-Even more enticing then their looks though, is their fascinating fast paced lifestyle.
-A school is a must, the companionship of their own species is absolutely essential for their well-being.
-They need to be kept in a groups of at least 8 - 10 individuals.
-A school could be housed in a 10 gallon tank as the bare minimum, but a 20 gallon aquarium will suit them best.
-They are very fun to watch, even for non-aquarists, as they are almost constantly in motion creating flashes of orange color.
+The Glowlight Rasbora is a great fish for the beginning aquarist who wants something special for a peaceful community tank.
+Even more enticing than their looks is their fascinating, fast-paced lifestyle.
+They absolutely must be kept in a school as the companionship of their own species is essential to their well-being.
+Groups should be made up of at least 8 to 10 individuals.
+A school could be housed in a tank as small as 10 gallons, but a 20-gallon aquarium will suit them best.
+They are very fun to watch, even for non-aquarists, as they are almost constantly in motion, creating flashes of orange color.

-This is a very forgiving fish, more so than many other rasbora species, and require little extra care.
-Its an excellent species to introduce yourself or a friend to the hobby.
-They generally have a good disposition.
-They can be combined with most any fish that won’t eat or frighten it, or the opposite.
-They also have an excellent disease resistance.
-To bring out their best colors use a darker substrate and provide them with plenty of plants.
+This is a very forgiving fish, more so than many other rasbora species, and requires little extra care.
+It's an excellent species to introduce yourself or a friend to the hobby.
+They generally have a good disposition and can be combined with most any fish that won’t eat or frighten it, or the opposite.
+They also have excellent disease resistance.
+To bring out their best colors, use a darker substrate and provide them with plenty of plants.
 The tank should be carefully covered as these fish are liable to jump if startled or excited.

 The Glowlight Rasbora Trigonostigma hengeli (previously Rasbora hengeli) was described by Meinken in 1956.
 It originates from Southeast Asia on the Malay Peninsula through Singapore, the Greater Sunda Islands of Borneo and Sumatra, and possibly in Thailand and Cambodia.
 This species is not listed on the IUCN Red List as it has not yet been evaluated.
 Other common names it is known by are Hengel's Rasbora, Glowing Rasbora, Rasbora hengeli, False Harlequin, and Lamb Chop Rasbora.